Fiber – Summary Overview

 If You Cannot Meet the June 30 Deadline

 If an applicant cannot meet the June 30 deadline to complete special construction and light the new fiber because construction was unavoidably delayed due to weather or other reasons, they may request a one-year extension to complete special construction and light the fiber (or use the self-provisioned network if another technology is employed).
-Applicants may request an extension by filing an FCC Form 500 through the E-rate Productivity Center (EPC).
-Please contact the Client Service Bureau at 888-203-8100 for additional information.
+Applicants may request an extension by filing an FCC Form 500 through the E-Rate Productivity Center (EPC).
+Please contact the Customer Service Center (CSC) at 888-203-8100 for additional information.

 Requesting Funding Before July 1